BlockScope/blockscope/www-hakyll/drafts/2021-08-15-unison-geodetics.rst

 as commands we're used to for navigating the file system is great and could be taken further.
 Sadly a ``cd ..`` command doesn't go up the namespace tree.

-To work on an existing definition, find it and select it for editing.
+To work on an existing definition, find it and select it for editing:

 .. code-block:: pre